-With the warmer months approaching, you might be considering permanent laser hair removal.
+With the warmer months approaching, you might be considering permanent hair removal.
 This will make your summer a bit less hectic because you’ll find that without having to run around to weekly wax appointments, you’ll have extra time on your hands.
 However, unlike other skin laser treatments, hair removal requires some preparation prior to your laser hair removal treatments.

 First, let’s look at how laser hair removal works.
 Lasers emit wavelengths that target the pigment located in the root of each hair follicle.
 By absorbing the light, lasers are able to destroy hair follicles without causing damage to the skin’s surface.
 Since each strand has it’s own hair growth cycle, multiple laser treatments scheduled eight to 10 weeks apart are required for permanent removal.

 There are several other ways to ensure permanent hair removal.
 We answer all of your laser hair removal questions!
 Get the best results by taking the time to do these things before your laser treatments begin.